-(above: sketch of Sister Flavie)
+(above: a sketch of Sister Flavie)

 The story of the Flavie-Laurent Centre takes place over many years and consists of various stages.